OfficeDev/office-js-docs-pr/docs/reference/objectmodel/requirement-set-1.3/office.context.md

 #### displayLanguage: String

-Gets the locale (language) in RFC 1766 Language tag format specified by the user for the UI of the Office host application.
+Gets the locale (language) in RFC 1766 Language tag format specified by the user for the UI of the Office client application.

-The `displayLanguage` value reflects the current **Display Language** setting specified with **File > Options > Language** in the Office host application.
+The `displayLanguage` value reflects the current **Display Language** setting specified with **File > Options > Language** in the Office client application.

 ##### Type